shaktiwadekar9/Udacity-Self-driving-car-simulator-pytorch-code/README.md

 *But if you have access to a linux machine with GPU, and want to train model on it, follow this below procedure:*

 **The pgebert's code has bias term in it, but we can train the model successfully without having any bias.
-I have removed the bias and trained it succesfully!.
+I have removed the bias and trained it successfully!.
 Check dataloader.py to see the changes**

 **On Linux:**